ysiddhapura/RollerJS/README.md

 Roller is a class that represents a game die and keeps track of the count of how many times each of its faces has been rolled.
 It is customizable so that the die can have 2 or more faces (as specified in the constructor).

-1. To get started, clone this repository locally.
-2. Build the Docker image using: `docker build -t ts-sandbox .`
-3. Run the detached container with port 8080: `docker run -p 8080:8080 -d ts-sandbox`
-4. View the server's response at [0.0.0.0:8080](http://0.0.0.0:8080)

 ## Using Roller in container